pb66/OEM-documentation/BuildingBlocks/BuildingEnergyModelling/ventilation.md

 ### Working out air-changes per hour

-The hard part in the quation above to work out is of course the air changes per hour of a building.
+The hard part in the equation above to work out is of course the air changes per hour of a building.
 The most accurate way to find it out is to perform an air tightness test of the building.
 This involves de-pressurising the building with specialist fans attached to an external door.

 The SAP model provides a method to estimate the air-change rate in the absence of a measured value.
 This method takes into account factors from number of chimneys and flues to wind speed and the degree the building is sheltered from the wind.